-Plugins are third-party scripts or applications that extend the functionality of another app.
-You can use plugins in the Editor to customize your experience, or create more efficient workflows.
-Plugins interact with Figma via a dedicated Plugin API.
-We built the Plugin API around a set of fixed controlled endpoints.
+Plugins are third-party scripts or applications that extend the functionality of Figma's products.
+You can use plugins to customize your experience and create more efficient workflows.
+Plugins interact with Figma using the Plugin API.

+The Plugin API is built around a set of fixed controlled endpoints.
 This ensures your plugins won't break when Figma releases new features and updates.

 - Plugins can also use external Web APIs such as the Google Maps API.
 This allows you to create plugins that can view, modify and create objects or layers.

-Make Plugins for Figma
+Make plugins for Figma products

-This article outlines the Plugin development process in Figma.
+This article outlines the plugin development process in Figma.
 We designed this as a supplementary resource to our developer documentation.

 - Build and test your Plugin

-- Publish a Plugin to the Figma Community
+- Publish a plugin to the Figma Community

 Figma Plugin Examples